perriera/for_interfaces/linux/VI.md

 ### Altenate Case
 It's always good to make a copy of your file before making changes to any configuraion file as one single character (added or deleted) could knock out the entire configuration:

         cp ~/.bashrc ~/.bashrc.bak

-    Then in the event something screwed up:
+Then in the event something messes up:

         cp ~/.bashrc.bak ~/.bashrc